jgdigitaljedi/joeyDb/readme.md

 npm run watch
 ```
 I want hot reloading because the current start task is slower than I'd like.
 What I've found so far with every ts-node-dev or webpack solution I've tried is that the playground is unstable when using those solutions.
 I use npm start right now but am actively seeking a faster solution.

+** Note: While server is running, at any time it can be restarted by typing `rs` and pressing 'Enter'